a-riveragonzalez/regex-tutorial/gist-template.md

 Here is a quick summary of what these characters represent :
 `/^#?([a-f0-9]{6}|[a-f0-9]{3})$/`

-- "/"
-- "^" start of a string
+- "^" used to start the string
 - "#" Literal character, the hex code will start with this
 - "?" matches the pattern zero or one time
 - "( )" start and end of a group
 - "[ ]" start and end of a bracket expression
 - "a-f" any letter a-f
 - "0-9" any number 0-9
-- "{ }" length of whatever number is inside the curly brackets
+- "{ }" length of that part of the string will be what is inside the curly brackets
 - "|" or operator
-- "$" end of a string
+- "$" anchor is used to end the string